RollbarCustomerEng/build-quality-check/README.md

 ##Return Codes:

-0 - Success - No new items
+0 - Success - No new items.

-1 - New Items - New items of level Error or Critical
+1 - New Items - New items of level Error or Critical.

-2 - Reactivated Items - Reactivated items of level Error or Critical 3 - New and Reactivated Items - New and Reactivated items of level Error or Critical 100 - General Error
+2 - Reactivated Items - Reactivated items of level Error or Critical.

+3 - New and Reactivated Items - New and Reactivated items of level Error or Critical.

+100 - General Error.

-101 - Web Request Error
+101 - Web Request Error.

 # run_task.sh
 Shell script that reads the access token from an environment variable and call the script build_quality_check.py for a specific code_version and environment